globus/globus-compute/docs/endpoints/endpoints.rst

 A Globus Compute endpoint consists of three main process types:

-- **Manager endpoint process** - Combines user-defined variables with a :ref:`configuration template <user-config-template-yaml-j2>` to launch user endpoint processes.
-If running as a :doc:`multi-user endpoint <multi_user>`, this process is also responsible for mapping Globus identities to local user accounts, then launching the user endpoint processes as those mapped local users.
+- **Manager endpoint process** - Primarily responsible for launching and managing user endpoint processes.
+When running as a :doc:`multi-user endpoint <multi_user>`, this process handles mapping Globus identities to local user accounts, then launching the user endpoint processes as those mapped local users.

-- **User endpoint process** - Directly communicates with the Globus Compute web services to securely receive tasks, launch worker processes, and publish results.
-Each user endpoint process can **only** receive tasks from a single Globus Auth identity, and shuts itself down after a configurable idle time.
+- **User endpoint process** - Establishes secure communication with Globus Compute web services to receive tasks, manage worker processes, and publish results.
+Each user endpoint process is bound to a single Globus Auth identity and automatically shuts down after a configurable idle period to optimize resource usage.

-- **Worker process** - Executes tasks on HPC cluster nodes, local CPUs, etc., depending on the user endpoint configuration.
+- **Worker process** - Executes the actual computational tasks on various computing resources, including HPC cluster nodes and local CPUs, according to the user endpoint configuration.

-For a detailed look at how a task makes its way to a user endpoint process, please refer to :ref:`tracing-a-task`.
+For a detailed look at how a task makes its way to a user endpoint process, see :ref:`tracing-a-task`.

 Configuring an Endpoint